zhiyuangao/starter-academic/content/authors/MikeByrne/_index.md

 # List each interest with a dash
 interests:
-- Ocean Warming
+- Atmospheric Dynamics
-- Climate Feedbacks
+- Land/Ocean Constrast

 education:
 #  courses: